Carrot weed is aslo known as annual buttonweed or batchlor's button

 Leaf width: Leaf width is 7-10 mm wide.

-Reproduction: Carrot Weed reproduces by seed.
+Reproduction: Carrot Weed reproduces by only by seed.

 Habitat: Bachelor’s Button is an indicator weed of moist soils.